Banani-Rath/azure-devops-server-docs-pr/docs/command-line/tfssecurity-cmd.md

     tfssecurity /g /collection:CollectionURL

 <a id="gplus"></a>

 ### /g+: Add a user or another group to an existing group

 Use **/g+** to add a user or another group to an existing group.

 	tfssecurity /g+ groupIdentity memberIdentity [/collection:CollectionURL] [/server:ServerURL]

-#### Required Permissions
+#### Prerequisites

 To use the **/g+** command, you must have the View collection-level information and Edit collection-level information or the View instance-level information and Edit instance-level information permissions set to Allow, depending on whether you are using the /collection or /server parameter, respectively.
-For more information, see [Permission reference for Team Foundation Server](https://msdn.microsoft.com/library/39997de5-b7fb-4777-b779-07de0543abe6).
+For more information, see [Permission reference for Azure DevOps Server](https://msdn.microsoft.com/library/39997de5-b7fb-4777-b779-07de0543abe6).

 #### Parameters